Age-Aware Stochastic Hybrid Systems: Stability, Solutions, and Applications: Solutions to the SHS

 Let us now see how our proposed approach works in this case.
 To that end, we plot below the curve of the estimate of the average age using our closure method when we vary $m$. \\ It can be easily seen from the results in Fig. \ref{illustrationexamplessbaddaaa} that our approach fails in this case.
 Therefore, how can we use our proposed method when the age processes are not generally small?
 To solve this issue, we proceed by tweaking the differential equations reported in eq. (\ref{odeillustrative}).
 Specifically, instead of following the evolution of the age process $x(t)$, we track the evolution of a scaled process $z(t)=x(t)/c$ where $c\geq1$ is a large fixed number.
 In this case, the ODE will become

 By multiplying the whole equation by $1/c^{m-1}$, and by taking the left-hand side equal to zero, we can proceed similarly as before to obtain a linear system for us to solve for the scaled process.
 We can then close the infinite linear system up to an order $m$.
 Given that $c$ is large, we can then use the same method of approximating the moment of order $m+1$ by the moment of order $m$.
 Afterward, we can deduce the steady-state first-order moment $\mathbb{E}[z^1(\infty)]$ and scale it back up by multiplying it by $c$ to conclude the average age of the original process.
-The results of this approach are reported in the figure below. \\ As we can see, we were able to avoid the issues that arose in Fig. \ref{illustrationexamplessbaddaaa} and approximate with precision the average age of interest.
+The results of this approach are reported in the figure below. \\ As we can see in Fig. \ref{illustrationexamplessfixed}, we were able to avoid the issues that arose in Fig. \ref{illustrationexamplessbaddaaa} and approximate with precision the average age of interest.
 Note that this same approach can be adopted for the multiple processes case by scaling each individual age process using the large fixed number $c\geq1$.
 In essence, our approach consists of scaling the ODE by a sufficiently large constant $c\geq1$ when necessary and simply approximate the high order moments by lower-order ones in this regime.
 As discussed, the literature on moment closures techniques is rich, and many new methods are being proposed to this day.
 However, given that this method performs well, as seen in the above example, and given its simplicity and ease of implementation, we will adopt it in the rest of this paper.